 Ease of installation is more than just a convenience and time-saver; rack PDUs that are easy to install save on startup and provisioning costs whilst the best way to facilitate agility is to make sure a vendor can provide the rack and the PDU.
 Compatibility goes a long way in ensuring ease-of-use and optimising the way the two components work together.

 The process of selecting a rack PDU should begin with examining the power rating of the PDU and the technologies of the datacentre.
-When designing a datacentre, operators typically take into account the planned capacity of the rack to calculate power and cooling requirements.
+When designing a datacentre, operators typically take into account the planned capacity of the rack to calculate power distribution efficiency and cooling requirements.

 Rack capacity is then used to select the appropriate input plug for the rack PDU.
 Datacentres today often want a PDU capable of carrying the full power load as well as accommodating the possibility for expansion.